IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

 :ts:`$display(prop?: string | Property): string`
     Returns a string representation of the object, or one of its properties if specified, suitable for display.

-:ts:`constructor(initialDirtyData?: {} | TModel | null)` (Constructor)
-    Create a new instance of the ViewModel, loading it with the given initial data (if any) and flagging any loaded properties as dirty (see below).

-:ts:`readonly $stableId: number`
-    An immutable number that is unique among all ViewModel instances, regardless of type.

-    Useful for uniquely identifying instances with ``:key="vm.$stableId"`` in a Vue component, especially for instances that lack a primary key.
+:ts:`$addChild(prop: string | ModelCollectionNavigationProperty)`
+    Creates a new instance of an item for the specified child model collection, adds it to that collection, and returns the item.

+|

-Parameters & API Callers
+API Callers & Parameters
 ........................

 :ts:`$load: ItemApiState`
     An :ref:`API Caller <VueApiCallers>` for the ``/get`` endpoint.
 Accepts an optional :ts:`id` argument - if not provided, the ViewModel's :ts:`$primaryKey` is used instead.
 Uses the instance's :ts:`$params` object for the :ref:`DataSourceStandardParameters`.